plasma4/magix-fix/DOCS.md

     ```
     So, with 35 herbs available and 10 desired, you would only get 10 herbs.
 However, if you had 50 gatherers (toGather = 100), you would get 38.25 herbs.
 You get slightly more than what's available because of the small "from thin air" bonus, but you suffer heavily from diminishing returns.
+11. By default, resources are not `fractional`.
+One of the most annoying bugs is when resources inconsistently become higher or lower than before, and this might happen if the resource you are doing math on isn't fractional, such as when wizards in Magix `'provide'` 0.5 insight each, resulting in weird queue/unqueue problems with changing insight.
+Note that queue/unqueue code is in `G.update['unit']()`.
+(To the user, `fractional` resources still appear as integers.)
-11. Techs and traits' IDs are unified because they both are actually considered knowledge, and extend `G.Know`.
+12. Tech and trait IDs are unified because they both are actually considered "knowledge" internally, and extend `G.Know`.
 (What a weird piece of trivia!)
-12. Note that the game uses `PicLoader` to cache images properly, but you might not be able to use that tool if you have your own mod.
+13. Note that the game uses `PicLoader` to cache images properly, but you might not be able to use that tool if you have your own mod.
 Magix(-fix version) tries to solve this problem by creating a `new Image()` at the start and setting it to a global variable (and uses the `johnsModLoaded` trick to only make one new image).
-13. If you try to have text `[custom resource]` that doesn't exist then `G.resolveRes` will be called.
+14. If you try to have text like `[custom resource name]` that doesn't exist, then `G.resolveRes` will be called.
 If you need to debug everything it may be reasonble to append all descriptions, mode descriptions, and so on into a big piece of text in the inspector, modify `G.resolveRes` to what is desired, then `G.parseFunc` that text.
 While this might take a while to parse it might allow you to quickly find these typos!
-14. On the topic of custom text, you can use HTML in descriptions, and custom shortcuts.
+15. On the topic of custom text, you can use HTML in descriptions, and custom shortcuts.
 Magix has this function:
     ```js
     G.fixTooltipIcons = function () {
         G.parse = function (what) {